AWSTerraHub/terraform-aws-lambda/README.md

 # Terraform Lambda Module
-This repository contains a Terraform module for creating and managing Lambda (VPCs) on AWS.
+This repository contains a Terraform module for creating and managing Lambda on AWS.
 The module is designed to be flexible and customizable, providing a standardized and reusable way to deploy Lambda with various configurations.